ambisonictoolkit/atk-sc3/README.md

-ATK for SuperCollider3 : Read Me
+ATK for SuperCollider : Read Me
 ========================

-This is the SuperCollider3 version of the Ambisonic Toolkit (ATK).
+This is the SuperCollider version of the Ambisonic Toolkit (ATK).
-It can be used with [SuperCollider3](http://supercollider.github.io/) on OSX, Linux and Windows, and is distributed as a
+It can be used with [SuperCollider](http://supercollider.github.io/) on OSX, Linux and Windows, and is distributed as a
 [Quark package](https://github.com/ambisonictoolkit/atk-sc3) with [sc3-plugins](https://github.com/supercollider/sc3-plugins) components, and
 [other dependencies](http://www.ambisonictoolkit.net/download/supercollider/).